 Command Edit Access Commit Access configure No one can lock the configuration.
 All users can make configuration changes.
 When you enter configuration mode, the CLI displays the following information: A list of the other users editing the configuration.
 Hierarchy levels the users are viewing or editing.
 Whether the configuration has been changed, but not committed.
 No one can lock the configuration.
 All users can commit all changes to the candidate configuration.
-If you and another user make changes and the other user commits changes, your changes are committed as well. configure exclusive One user locks the configuration and makes ch Other users can enter and exit configuration m If you enter configuration mode while another u user and the hierarchy level the user is viewing If you enter configuration mode while another u out that user with the request system logout use JUNOS System Basics and Services Command Ref One user locks the configuration and makes changes without interference from other users.
-Other users can enter and exit configuration mode, but they cannot change the configuration.
-If you enter configuration mode while another user has locked the configuration, the CLI displays the user and the hierarchy level the user is viewing or editing.
-If you enter configuration mode while another user has locked the configuration, you can forcibly log out that user with the request system logout user operational mode command.
-(For details, see the JUNOS System Basics and Services Command Reference .) configure private Multiple users can edit the configuration at the same time.
+If you and another user make changes and the other user commits changes, your changes are committed as well. configure exclusive If you enter configuration mode while another user and the hierarchy level the user is viewing If you enter configuration mode while another user ode, but they cannot change the configuration. user has locked the configuration, the CLI displays the g or editing. user has locked the configuration, you can forcibly log er operational mode command.
+(For details, see the configure private Multiple users can edit the configuration at the same time.
 Each user has a private candidate configuration to edit independently of other users.
 When you commit the configuration, the Services Router verifies that the operational (running) configuration has not been modified by another user before accepting your private candidate configuration as the new operational configuration.
 If the configuration has been modified by another user, you can merge the modifications into your private candidate configuration and attempt to commit again.